root-project/web/manual/trees/index.md

 ### Using TTree::MakeClass()

-With the [TTree::MakeClass()](https://root.cern/doc/master/classTTree.html#ac4ceaf4ae0b87412acf94093043cc2de) method, you can generate a skeleton class designed to loop over the entries of the tree.
+- Use the [TTree::MakeClass()](https://root.cern/doc/master/classTTree.html#ac4ceaf4ae0b87412acf94093043cc2de) method, to generate a skeleton class for looping over the entries of a tree.

 ### Using TTree::MakeSelector()

-With the [TTree::MakeSlelector()](https://root.cern/doc/master/classTTree.html#abe2c6509820373c42a88f343434cbcb4) class, you can generate a skeleton selector class designed to loop over a tree.
+- Use the [TTree::MakeSlelector()](https://root.cern/doc/master/classTTree.html#abe2c6509820373c42a88f343434cbcb4) class, to generate a skeleton selector class for looping over a tree.

 ## Using Chains

-A chain is a list of ROOT files containing [TTree](https://root.cern/doc/master/classTTree.html) objects.
-A chain is created via the [TChain](https://root.cern/doc/master/classTChain.html) object.
+A chain is a list of ROOT files containing {% include ref class="TTree" %} objects.
+A chain is created via the {% include ref class="TChain" %} object.

 _**Example**_